-Mr. Koh is pursuing his DMA degree in Orchestral Conducting on full-scholarship at the University of Toronto under the supervision of Maestro Uri Mayer.
+Mr. Koh earned his DMA degree in Orchestral Conducting on full-scholarship at the University of Toronto under the supervision of Maestro Uri Mayer.
 He is also covering rehearsals of the University of Toronto Symphony Orchestra and participating concerts as guest conductor.

 Mr. Koh is also interested in promoting contemporary music.
 He conducted “Aftermath,” a contemporary orchestral piece by a Montreal-based composer, Justin Mariner for his first conducting recital at McGill.
 Mr. Koh participated in various contemporary concerts by conducting new music such as “Deed”(North American première), a chamber piece by the Swedish composer Frederik Gran and Catalan composer Enric Riu's “Face 3”(world première).

 In 2013, he participated in the international music conference “Time Forms” in Montreal by performing George Lewis’ chamber music piece “Mnemosis” with the Ensemble Paramirabo.
 (Canadian première.)